hfloyd/Dragonfly.ActiveCampaignV3Api/README.md

 **2.2 - Queries**

 Specific 'Request' implementations designed to retrieve data and return it cast to the appropriate object model.

+Generally, each main Model has one or more Query Request Classes.
+They follow a standard format, though individual Models have some differences, based on the API capabilities.

 **2.3 - Commands**